 God of Justice, God of Truth

 As society’s ground of morality shifts to whatever feels good, relationships are increasingly blighted by injustice and false accusation.
-This psalm invites victims to take refuge in the God who judges justly.
+This psalm invites victims to take refuge in the just Judge of all.

 A David psalm, which he sang to YHWH about Cush the Benjaminite.